Rev. Evagoras Constantinides

-Father Evagoras is a canonically ordained Orthodox cleric and has served the Greek Orthodox Archdiocese of America since 2009.
+Father Evagoras is a canonically ordained Orthodox Priest and has served the Greek Orthodox Archdiocese of America since 2009.

-Father concurrently served the needs of various parishes, including long-term interim assignments in the New York area at Saint Peter’s Greek Orthodox Church in the Bronx (2012-2014), Saint Spyridon Greek Orthodox Church in Washington Heights(2016-2017), and Holy Cross Greek Orthodox Church in Bay Ridge, Brooklyn (2018).
+Father Evagoras also served the needs of various parishes, including interim assignments in the New York Metropolitan area at Saint Peter’s Greek Orthodox Church in the Bronx (2012-2014), Saint Spyridon Greek Orthodox Church in Washington Heights(2016-2017), and Holy Cross Greek Orthodox Church in Bay Ridge, Brooklyn (2018).

-In late 2018, Father Evagoras accepted the assignment as Dean of the Saints Constantine and Helen Greek Orthodox Cathedral of Brooklyn.
-In addition to overseeing all ministry at the Cathedral, he serves as Spiritual Leader and Religion Department Chair and Instructor at the Cathedral’s A. Fantis School, a Pre-K through 8th grade day school.
+In 2018, Father Evagoras was appointed as the Dean of the Saints Constantine and Helen Greek Orthodox Cathedral of Brooklyn.
+In addition to overseeing all ministry at the Cathedral, he serves as Spiritual Advisor, Religion Department Chair and Instructor at the Cathedral’s A. Fantis School, a Pre-K through 8th grade day school.

 Father Evagoras was also appointed by Archbishop Elpidophoros to serve as the Spokesman for the Greek Orthodox Archdiocese of America in 2020 as well as Saint Nicholas Greek Orthodox Church and National Shrine at the World Trade Center.
 In turn, Father Evagoras then became the Director of Special Events for the Archdiocese.

 In 2021, Father Evagoras was elevated to the ecclesiastical rank (offikion) of Protopresbyter of the Ecumenical Throne by His All-Holiness Ecumenical Patriarch Bartholomew during the Apostolic Visit.
 This is the highest rank given to married clergy, it is only bestowed by the Ecumenical Patriarch.